SCIENCE BEE RULES

 To prevent matches from going on too long, three incorrect answers will end the opportunity to answer a particular tossup for all students.
 If the reader is still reading the question, and you give the third incorrect answer, you will be deducted one point.
 If the reader has finished reading the question, there is no penalty.
 There is no penalty for giving either the first or the second incorrect answer.

-The reader will wait five seconds after he or she has finished reading the question before calling it dead and moving on to the next.
-If someone rings in during this time, and is incorrect, then the five second count begins again.
-The reader will also allow you five seconds after you have buzzed in to give your answer.
-You need not be recognized before you give your answer, although it is advisable to wait.
+The reader will wait three seconds after he or she has finished reading the question before calling it dead and moving on to the next.
+If someone rings in during this time, and is incorrect, then the three second count begins again.
+The reader will also allow you three seconds after you have buzzed in to give your answer.
+You need to be recognized before you give your answer.
 Timing decisions are not protestable.
 If you wish to protest, you must bring it to the reader’s attention immediately, then fill out a protest form at the end of the round.

 If the reader botches a question, then there are makeup questions included with each round that can be used.
 If you speak out of turn, you do not lose a point, but you are disqualified for the question.
 The question is still alive for everyone else.